 Who is Ant Anstead?
-Five Things to Know About Christina El Moussa's British Beau
+Five Things to Know About Christina El Moussa's British Husband

 Christina El Moussa has a new man in her life.
-But who is the British celeb, so far little known in the U.S.?
+But who is the British celeb?

-The Flip or Flop designer, 34, who announced her split from husband of seven years and HGTV costar, Tarek El Moussa, 36, in December 2016, is dating TV presenter Ant Anstead, 38, a source confirms to PEOPLE.
+The Flip or Flop designer, 35, tied the knot with Anstead on Dec.
+22 after at a surprise “winter wonderland” ceremony in the front yard of their home in Newport Beach, Calif.
+Christina announced her split from husband of seven years and HGTV costar, Tarek El Moussa, 37, in December 2016, and began dating Anstead in October 2017.

-Christina shared a photo on Instagram on New Year’s Day showing her riding bikes alongside the California-based Brit.
-“Congrats to this guy @ant_anstead His show, #WheelerDealers airs in the UK today!” she wrote alongside the selfie, snapped by Anstead.
+“It was just perfect for us,” El Moussa told PEOPLE of their celebration in December.
+“Everything we wanted.”

-RELATED: Christina El Moussa Spends New Year’s with a New Man: See Her Bike Date with Ant Anstead
+RELATED: Newlyweds Christina El Moussa and Ant Anstead Reveal Their Romantic New Year’s Eve Tradition

-Here are five things to know about Christina’s new beau.
+Here are five things to know about Christina’s new husband.

 1. He’s a famous TV presenter in England.